Factorizations of cycles and multi-noded rooted trees: Introduction

 \subsection{Acknowledgements}

-We would like to thank Brian Osserman for providing data on pure-cycle Hurwitz numbers and suggesting this problem to us.
+We would like to thank Brian Osserman for providing data on pure-cycle Hurwitz numbers to us.
 We are also grateful to Richard Stanley who pointed out to us the reference \cite{Springer} and sent us a copy of it.